optozorax/unasanu/content/en/index.md

 In summary, external gods make sense only when they interact with our universe, and when we can observe and research this.
 The non-participant observer gods are as real and useless as intelligent creatures carved in stone.

-# The Problem of Buggy Universes
+# The problem of buggy universes

 <span class="orange-bg example">This is a section with serious critique of unasanu.</span>